 21. Pinchos Morunos

 Pinchos morunos or pinchitos are kebab-like skewers of meat.
-They’re a Spanish dish of Moorish origin and typically made with pork or chicken.
+They’re a traditional Spanish dish of Moorish origin and typically made with pork or chicken.

 To prepare, small cubes of lean diced pork or chicken are marinated in olive oil and a spice blend known as ras el hanout.
-Recipes vary but this spice blend can be made with up to twenty different spices like cumin, oregano, thyme, coriander, turmeric, paprika, nutmeg, and cinnamon.
+Recipes vary but this spice blend can be made with up to forty different spices like cumin, oregano, thyme, coriander, turmeric, paprika, nutmeg, and cinnamon.

 The seasoned meat is threaded onto skewers and traditionally cooked over charcoal.
 They’re often served with pieces of bread, wedges of lemon, and wine.